 When I first came across this website, I immediately added it to my design inspiration bookmarks.

 Joseph Berry decided to take one of his favorite movies, the 1980s classic The Goonies, and turn it into a promotional-style website.
-Winner of the Honorable Mention and Site of the Day award from Awwwards, The Goonies is a great example of scrollytelling — using the power of web design and storytelling.
+Winner of the Honorable Mention and Site of the Day award from Awwwards, The Goonies is a great example of scrollytelling — using the power of modern web design and storytelling.

 Joseph used Webflow’s interactions and animations to create a highly engaging user experience that lets Goonies fanatics relive some of their favorite moments from the movie.